materialos/CM12-Theme/README.md

 ## Suggestions and Contributing:

-If your interested in helping out or would like to report a bug, [raise an issue](https://github.com/materialos/CM-Theme/issues/new) or [create a pull request](https://github.com/materialos/CM-Theme/pull/new).
+If you are interested in helping out or would like to report a bug, [raise an issue](https://github.com/materialos/CM-Theme/issues/new) or [create a pull request](https://github.com/materialos/CM-Theme/pull/new).
 If you'd like to see an additional icon, [request it on our Icons repo](https://github.com/materialos/Icons/issues/new?title=[Request]%20Icon%20Name&body=-%20[%20]%20Icon%20Name).

-You can have a look at the open and unassigned issues, complete those and create a pull request with only relevant changes, so that we can merge it.
-If you are a designer, you can help us by submitting a themed app concept in our G+ community showing what changes you'd like to see in the app theme.
-You can also post in the suggestions category if you have an idea/suggestion for improvements.
-Don't hesitate to contact us in case you need help getting started!
+Contact us via G+ or hangouts if you want to get involved in making the theme more awesome!

 ## Elsewhere on the Web:
 * [Google+ Community](https://goo.gl/Au99fM)